 - Salt, pepper for bland food, flavoring for coffee

 - Banner/flag/sentimental item to hold up in an important place, santa hats for your holiday photo

 - 2-3 Water bottles and/or Camelbak (no disposable water bottles)

 - Bring 3 liters of bottled water for the first day of hiking.

 - Guides will boil water or use steripens for water sanitization for you along the route.

-- To prevent water from freezing on summit day, keep your water and tube inside your jacket.
-For Camelbacks, blow air back into the bladder after each sip and drink often.
+- To prevent water from freezing on coldest days, keep your water and tube inside your jacket.
+For Camelbaks, blow air back into the bladder after each sip and drink often.

 - Gatorade or other drink mix helps with taste and minerals.

 - A plastic syrup bottle with handle and spout makes a good water bottle.
 Put a rope or lanyard through the handle, and it fits nicely under your jacket.